ADefWebserver/MonacoRazor/README.md

 - `GetCodeAsync()` - Gets the content of the editor.
 - `UpdateCodeAsync(code)` - Updates the content of the editor.
+- `OnCompletionsRequested`  - A method that is called when the editor requests completions.

 ## Basic Example